Sclerotinia borealis: Enzymes

 Produces polygalacturonase; variant with maximum activity between 40 and 50 C and only 30% of max activity at 5 C. Activity preserved at 5 C beyond two years, but inactivated by overnight at room temperature, or by 30 minutes of 50 C. A crude extract of cultured bran contained a particular low mass molecule which maintained activity at low temperature.

 Antifreeze proteins

 Necessitated by its lifestyle, S. borealis produces its own antifreeze proteins.
 One of these is homologous to Atlantic winter flounder type I antifreeze protein.
 Extracellular presence of its AFPs is not necessary.

 Life cycle

 Upon the spring snowmelt, wet leaves develop S. borealis growth.
 Sclerotia and mycelia grow on sheaths, crowns, surfaces, and interiors of leaves.
-Has dramatically more growth - and damage to its hosts - in growth seasons following winters with greater depth of soil freezing but less snow cover.
+It has dramatically more growth – and damage to its hosts – in growth seasons following winters with greater depth of soil freezing but less snow cover.
 S. borealis is very soil-frost-dependent.